 When the bank came to assess the damage, they commissioned a sign instead.
 I built something spectacular out of the wreckage and got a house out of it.

 The MME is not a vision in search of a plan.
-It is a plan in execution.
+It is a plan in execution, and it opens in stages.

-The MME operates under a dual-entity structure: a nonprofit Foundation holding the mission and a for-profit Studios arm ensuring financial independence.
+The MME is one founder-led institution, established in Spain as a Spanish SL in its current stage.
+It protects its independence through earned revenue and its own fundraising, and accepts no capital that carries governance influence.
 Financial independence is not a concession to capitalism.
 It is the only condition under which an institution like this one maintains autonomy.

-The Museum of Mosaic Environments will present the complete global history of mosaic art across thirty galleries and six curatorial arcs — from the cone mosaics of ancient Mesopotamia to contemporary artists working in the medium today.
+The Museum of Mosaic Environments will present the complete global history of mosaic art across 30+ galleries and 9 curatorial arcs, from the cone mosaics of ancient Mesopotamia to contemporary artists working in the medium today.

 Every major cultural tradition is represented.
 Every gallery is designed as an immersive environment, not a display case.
 The visitor does not look at mosaic history.
 The visitor walks through it.